Skip to content

 Numpy

 Each round is separated between directories.
 Label sequencing round directories 0, 1, etc. We recommend using dask, this is installed in your coppafisher environment by default.
-The code to save data in the right format would look something like
+The code to save input data:

 import os